Selling veterinary medicines

-Promoting or advertising exempt products must meet certain conditions.
-These conditions are listed in Schedule 2 of the Agricultural Compounds and Veterinary Medicines (ACVM) (Exemptions and Prohibited Substances) Regulations 2011:
+If you promote or advertise exempt products you must meet certain conditions.
+These conditions are listed in Schedule 2 of the Agricultural Compounds and Veterinary Medicines (ACVM) (Exemptions and Prohibited Substances) Regulations 2011.

 There are no restrictions on the sale of unrestricted veterinary medicines.
 Anyone can sell them as long as they meet the specifications approved when they were registered.

-Promoting or advertising unrestricted vet medicines must meet the conditions of registration.
+If you promote or advertise unrestricted vet medicines, you must meet the conditions of registration.

 Restricted veterinary medicines (RVMs) have extra restrictions on their sale, purchase, and use.
 You need authorisation to buy and use them.

-Sellers must operate under an MPI-approved operating plan.
+You must operate under an MPI-approved operating plan if you sell RVMs.
 This is the quality system, documents, and procedures used to:

 - control the sale of RVMs